 The Communication & Media team also plays an important role in crisis communication, working in cooperation with the Emergency Planning and Response Team (EPART), the Crisis Management Group and Campus Police.
 For important safety information and announcements, visit SpartanAlert.

-University Relations’ Creative Services team is made up of art directors, photographers and web developers who collaborate with marketing and communication staff in our own department and across the university.
+University Communications’ Creative Services team is made up of art directors, photographers and web developers who collaborate with marketing and communication staff in our own department and across the university.
 Much of the work we do is listed on the Communication Channels page.
 Creative Services provides guidance on concepts and content development, medium and format; design and photography direction; production and print buying; and web development and management.
 Our partnership with ITS enables our web developers to co-manage the university home page and several top tier web pages of particular value to our audiences.
-We also support the UNCG Brand Guide website, which houses a number of resources including the university brand elements, photography standards, head shot information and the university Image Collection.
+We also support the UNCG Brand Guide website, which houses a number of resources including the university brand elements, photography standards, portrait information and the university Image Collection.